MercersKitchen/Algorithms/README.md

 ---

-# Beginning Ideas
+# Beginning Algorithms

 Beginning Ideas:
-- Algorithms for making the calculator do arithmetic, we use answers
+- Algorithms for making the computer do arithmetic, we use math
-- Output to console, use character escapes
+- Output to console, use character escapes and verify variable values
 - Use primitive variables & a simple array declaration with {} population in declaration
   - Exposure to iterating over array with FOR Loop for sequences and series